1.1 What are archives and why should we keep them?

 All archives, including closed Registers, should be kept securely and safely, under lock and key.
 The possibility of theft, and damage, for example by fire, water or vermin, should be minimised.
 Storage in wooden buildings, under flat roofs, in attics or basements, near water pipes, tanks or radiators, near electrical and gas installations and appliances, beside windows and skylights should all be avoided.
 A carbon dioxide fire extinguisher should be kept nearby, as advised by the local fire brigade.

 Papers and other archives should be stored in acid-free archive boxes if possible. [note 6] These boxes should be stored in wooden containers or cupboards, kept at least 6 inches above the floor.
 Metal or cardboard-only containers should not be used as both are susceptible to water damage.
-Good ventilation is essential.
+Good ventilation and a consistent moderate temperature are essential.

 2.4 Record of archives